 Poke it with a stick.
 That’s what most of us do when we come across something new that we don’t understand, right?
-I usually start performance tuning in pretty much that same way.
+It’s okay to start performance tuning in pretty much that same way.
 Just try some stuff and see what happens.

 Wait!
-What about non-functional performance requirements?
-What about tracking and replicating real user behavior?
+What about Service Level Objectives?
+What about Non-Functional Requirements?
+What about defining and simulating realistic user behavior?

-Well, all that stuff is important, but not for performance tuning.
-The thing that matters most is to take reliable, repeatable measurements with each change.
-These are the two metrics to look for:
+All that stuff is important, but not for initial performance tuning.
+The thing that matters most is to take reliable, repeatable measurements before and after each change.

-Let’s say I just installed (or built) a new online storefront.
+Let’s say I just rolled out a new ecommerce site.
 It’s a typical LAMP stack: deployed on Apache, written in PHP and uses a MySQL database.
-Since I’m selling vintage Watchimals I know the store will be extremely popular and it needs to perform and scale well.
+Since I’m selling vintage Watchimals to hipsters, I expect the store will be fairly popular and it needs to perform and scale well.

-First, I create some test scripts that mimic typical user behavior.
-Lots of window shoppers are browsing the goods, and a few of them are adding to their carts and checking out.
+First, I create some automated test scripts that mimic typical user behavior.
+Typically, lots of window shoppers are browsing the goods, and a few of them are adding to their carts and checking out.
 It might take 2-3 scripts to put the site through its paces, so that the test is reasonably representative of actual user behavior.

-Next, I configure a load test that starts out with a single user and gradually ramps up to something high enough to cause a slowdown, which for a small site like this might be 500 v-users.
-Since I’ll be re-running this test over and over, I normally want it to ramp up reasonably quickly: maybe 5-10 minutes or so.
+Next, I configure a load test that starts out with a single user and gradually ramps up to enough users to cause a slowdown, which for a small site like this might be 500 bots.
+Since I’ll be re-running this test over and over, I normally want it to ramp up reasonably quickly: maybe 5-10 minutes or less.

-The first time I run my test, I keep track of those same two metrics: a Baseline Performance metric (like the average response time per page under minimal load, and also the Maximum Throughput metric (the number of concurrent users at which response times degrade beyond some acceptable limit (~3 seconds at worst).
-Of course, I’ll also hold onto the charts and test reports from each test run in case I need to do deeper analysis later.
+The first time I run my load test, I keep track of those same two metrics: a Baseline Performance metric (like the average response time per page under minimal load), and also the Maximum Throughput metric (the number of concurrent users at which response times degrade beyond an acceptable level, like 2 seconds).
+I’ll also hold onto detailed charts and test reports from each test run in case I need to do deeper analysis later.

 Initially, I see that my performance is breaking down around 150 concurrent users.
-Not too shabby for a vintage Watchimals site, but I think it could be a lot better on the hardware we’re running.
+Not too shabby for a vintage Watchimals site, but I think it could be a lot better on the high-end cloud instances we’re running.
 So I come up with a hypothesis that there’s a certain slow database query bogging things down.
-I tweak the query or add an index, and re-run my same test.
-Now it’s performing similarly at baseline, but reaching maximum throughput at 225 concurrent users instead!
+I tweak my query and add an index, and re-run the exact same load test.
+Now it’s performing similarly at baseline, but reaching maximum throughput at 225 concurrent users instead.

 Repeat the test with each successive tweak to the site.
 As long as I have the discipline to just make a single change at a time, I can quantify the performance and scalability impact of that change, and either keep it if it helped, or roll it back if it didn’t.

-Without a way to generate consistently repeatable load and compare measurements, I’d be tuning in the dark.
+Without a repeatable automated load test to take measurements after each change, I’d be tuning in the dark.